Surxe/CUE4P-BatchExport/README.md

 1.4 "Engine Source" (likely necessary)

 1.5 NOT "Editor symbols for debugging" (80gb)
+1. Download src\Crypto.json, open with Notepad, ensure the AES key is set for your game.

 2. Download src\extract.bat, open with Notepad, and set the line <cd "C:\Program Files\IRONMACE\Dark and Darker\DungeonCrawler\Content\Paks"> to your own DaD download path